 What is Mindfulness?

 Mindfulness is a state of mind of being fully present and embodying the current moment.
 It shifts someone’s center from worrying about the future or dwelling part mistakes to engaging in the here and now.
 Practicing mindfulness utilizes techniques to pull one away from their racing thoughts to the positive present.
+Check out our post on Mindfulness for Beginners on Kefi Mind.
+This is the only guide you will need to start with your meditation practice.

 Where do I begin?